 We will then cross the Bennett Bridge and make our way towards Penticton.
 Once in Penticton we will check the waterfront for gulls and waterfowl as this area turns up excellent birds from time to time.
 A walk through the lakeside riparian habitat at Esplanade Trail could yield some interesting birds such as wintering Yellow-rumped Warblers, Spotted Towhee, White-throated Sparrow, Cedar Waxwing, Western Bluebird or Hermit Thrush.
-We will stop briefly at Okanagan Falls to see American Dippers along the river before pushing on towards Oliver where we will spend the night.
+We will stop briefly at Okanagan Falls to see American Dippers and Barrow's Goldeneye along the river and then we'll check out the north end of Vaseux Lake.
+Here, we should see Trumpeter Swans and a variety of waterfowl if there is open water.
+We'll then head into Oliver, where we spend the night.
 This evening we can explore the Road 22 area for owls where we could find Northern Saw-whet Owls, Great Horned Owls, Long-eared Owls and perhaps even a Barn Owl with some luck.

 DAY 3 – Our final morning on this tour will be spent in the Road 22 area, at the north end of Osoyoos Lake.
 On the lake itself, we'll scope for waterfowl, which often includes Red-breasted Merganser at this location.
 Great Blue Herons and Ring-necked Pheasants hide in the marshes here, while Rough-legged Hawk and Northern Harrier soar over the open fields.
 This area is excellent for Northern Shrike as well.
 If the oxbow waters are ice free we could see some interesting waterfowl such as Green-winged Teal, Ring-necked Duck, Gadwall and maybe even a Northern Shoveler.